 First, we asked our respondents whether they treated their children with ASD using CBD.
 While the majority did say no (almost 60 percent), over 40 percent said CBD was something they used to help their children with ASD.

 We also asked respondents how they administered CBD to their children.
-Most used CBD oils, with around 43 percent adding drops to drinking water, and about 32 percent putting drops directly into their children’s mouth.
-Roughly 39 percent offered their children CBD-infused edibles, and almost 26 percent use CBD in pill form.
+Most looked for the best CBD oil, with around 43 percent adding drops to drinking water, and about 32 percent putting drops directly into their children’s mouth.
+Roughly 39 percent offered their children CBD gummies, and almost 26 percent use CBD in pill form.

 Parents who used CBD for health-related reasons often heard about its use from a friend or a family member (roughly 27 percent each).
 An additional 15 percent found information about CBD online.
 While most of these sources are word-of-mouth, around 11 percent of parents heard about using CBD for health-related reasons from their primary physician.

-Research has shown that CBD may have a wide variety of benefits, including pain relief.
+Research has shown that CBD oil benefits are wide reaching, and the compound is especially helpful for pain relief.
 It can also work as an antidepressant and has shown promise as a neuroprotective and anti-inflammatory agent as well.
 Research as to its effectiveness is ongoing in areas including autism, involuntary motor disorders, and insomnia, and the FDA has also approved the very first CBD medication for certain types of seizure disorders (Epidiolex).

 We asked our respondents what prompted them to try CBD with their children (keep in mind that parents could select more than one answer).
 Fifty percent said their kids had impulse control problems and a short attention span.
 Nearly the same amount noted their children were hyperactive, and 45 percent said they hoped CBD would help their children’s aggression or unusual moods.
 Thirty-five percent of respondents said their kids had trouble sleeping, and 30 percent said their kids had difficulty communicating.